JetJadeja/celebxplain/README.md

 # CelebXplain

 Generate videos of celebrities explaining any concept using AI.
-This project combines a Next.js frontend with a Python (Flask) backend, utilizing Celery for background task processing (video generation) and Redis as the message broker and result backend.
-AI services like OpenAI (for script generation) and PlayHT (for text-to-speech) are integrated to create the final video, potentially using Manim for animations.
+This application takes a user-provided concept and a chosen celebrity, then leverages artificial intelligence to create a short video where the celebrity appears to explain that concept.
+The process involves generating a script, synthesizing the celebrity's voice, and using Sieve for video processing to create the final output.

 ## Project Overview